buildkite/docs/pages/pipelines/command_step.md

 Specific timeouts take precedence over more general ones — a step level timeout takes precedence over a pipeline timeout, which in turn takes precedence over an organization default.

-Maximum timeouts are applied to any command step without a timeout, default timeout not set in pipeline settings, or with a timeout greater than the maximum timeout.
+Maximum timeouts are applied to command steps in the following situations:
+- No timeout attribute is set on the step.
+- No default timeout is set in the pipeline settings.
+- When the timeout set is greater than the maximum timeout

 Maximums are always enforced, when supplied — the smallest value will be used.